 The U.S. Environmental Protection Agency, the U.S. Food and Drug Administration, and the U.S. Consumer Product Safety Commission have testing requirements and guidelines in place for assessing the genetic toxicity of regulated products.
 ICCVAM member agency scientists review and comment on proposed validation studies, provide recommendations on test method nominations and submissions for alternative test methods, and evaluate test guidelines and relevant activities proposed to the Organisation for Economic Co-operation and Development (OECD).

-The in vitro micronucleus test is a test method that measures a test substance’s potential for causing damage to chromosomes.
-In this method, cultured human or rodent cells are treated with a test substance and then examined for the presence of chromosome fragments known as micronuclei.
+The in vitro micronucleus test measures a substance’s potential for causing damage to chromosomes.
+Cultured human or rodent cells are treated and then examined for the presence of chromosome fragments known as micronuclei.
 The test is intended to reduce the number of animals used to identify substances that can lead to cancer and other adverse health effects.

 ICCVAM provided comments on cytotoxicity evaluation procedures and study design for a draft OECD test guideline for the in vitro micronucleus test, and subsequently recommended approval of the test guideline based on the results of cytotoxicity study data provided by European Union and U.S. laboratories.
 OECD formally adopted Test Guideline 487 for the in vitro micronucleus test in 2010 and an updated version in 2014.